write2nk/Odu_Nkiruka_Memory_Game/README.md

 * If the player wishes to reset the game, he/she clicks the reset button on top of the deck
 * when the player completes the games successfully, the game status is being displayed to the player to view
-* If the user wishes to continue with the game, the player clicks replay, else the player clicks cancel and close the game The game can be viewed following this link below: https://write2nk.github.io/Odu_Nkiruka_Memory_Game/
+* If the user wishes to continue with the game, the player clicks replay, else the player clicks cancel and close the game

+## Dependacies
+- Font-Awesome
+- Google-fonts

+## Installation
+* The player downloads the code from github
+* Then open the file locally through their browser
+## OR
+* The Player clicks on this link " https://write2nk.github.io/Odu_Nkiruka_Memory_Game/ "

+The game can be viewed following this link below: https://write2nk.github.io/Odu_Nkiruka_Memory_Game/